 Nominet (.uk), in consultation with its local internet community, has evolved a process of collaboration with UK law enforcement agencies.
 Under this process, UK LEAs can present Nominet with formal certificates of criminal use or content in relation to .uk domains which will lead to their suspension within 48 hours following notice to the domain registrant and registrar.
-A criminality report is published annually.
+A report of suspension activity is published annually.